gyulsbox/portfolio_website/README.md

     A. As a rookie, testimonials?
 X.

  ## 6. Changes in the Testimonials section.
-    If there is no answer even after considering the conditions Change the replaceable part after thinking about it.
+    A. If there is no answer even after considering the conditions Change the replaceable part after thinking about it.